soniavaidya05/leakyemotions/docs/source/index.md

-# Agentarium Documentation
+# Sorrel Documentation

-TODO: Some introduction paragraph that gives an overview about Agentarium.
+TODO: Some introduction paragraph that gives an overview about Sorrel.

 ```{toctree}
 :hidden: